-I and many others have searched high and low for a conclusive answer to this question but it appears there simply isn’t one to be found.
+I and many others have searched high and low for a definitive answer to the question of caffeine in tea, but it appears there simply isn’t one to be found.
 This has lead to the rise of a great number of myths and occasionally out-right science fiction with regards to how much caffeine is in tea.

 Let’s start by talking about what caffeine is.